tmux-python/libtmux/doc/about.rst

 :class:`Pane`            ``%``                   ``%5433``
 ======================== ======================= =========================

-Similarities to Tmux and Pythonics
+Similarities to tmux and Pythonics
 ----------------------------------

 libtmux was built in the spirit of understanding how tmux operates